 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A small plastic card issued by a bank, building society, etc., allowing the holder to purchase goods or services on credit:[as modifier] ‘I gave my credit-card number’‘he always paid by credit card’
+A small plastic card issued by a bank, business, etc., allowing the holder to purchase goods or services on credit.

 - ‘Instead, why not apply for a credit card that charges you no interest on new purchases for up to a year?’